James4Ever0/notes/vnc recording, gui recording, terminal recording,.md

 timecode and Metadata is important in gui action recordings

 we need to embed the timecode and session uuid into terminal capture, monitor capture and video/audio capture.

 ---

+record raw tcp data of vnc and parse results, so we can get the keyboard and mouse events

+---